alicerunsonfedora/CranberrySprite/README.md

 - Protocols for parsing SKTileMapNodes to create SKSpriteNodes from them.
 - Extensions to CGPoint and CGVector to get distances.
+- Extensions to SKSpriteNode to make them configurable for pixel art games.
+- Extensions to SKTextureAtlas to add animation frame support.

 ## Getting started